Read about some of the decisions made at the February 26 Council meeting.

 Grace is studying a Bachelor of Social and Environmental Sustainability (BSEnS) at the University of Canterbury, majoring in environmental policy, governance, and social action.
 She is passionate about climate action and social justice, advocating for a future where the environment is protected, Indigenous rights are honoured, and communities are resilient.

-Grace has been involved with organisations such as UCGreens, Peace Action Ōtautahi, and the UC Animal Rights Club.
-She helped organise the Stop the Space Waste protest and conducted research on sustainable food projects in New Zealand through a PACE internship with UNEP.
+Grace is now in her second year in the Rōpū and has also been involved with organisations such as UCGreens, Peace Action Ōtautahi, and the UC Animal Rights Club.
+She helped organise the Stop the Space Waste protest and conducted research on sustainable food projects in New Zealand.

 Grace is focused on bridging youth perspectives with regional decision-making and gaining experience in environmental policy, Te Tiriti o Waitangi, and kaitiakitanga in governance.
 She is eager to learn, collaborate, and develop her advocacy skills to drive meaningful change.